jakofranko/hero/_posts/2016-01-18-gameplay-justice.md

 - Funds
 - Law Enforcement
 - probably more...

+### Negative Stats (decrease these)

+- Poverty
+- Corrupt Officials
+- Number of Criminals
+- Illegal Goods
+- probably more...

 The second tier will be Crime and Corruption.
 These increase over time unless the first-tier things can be affected in such a way as to start reducing them on their own.
 This will be the ultimate goal of the game, to get enough of the first tier stuff taken care of that the city will start to correct itself.
 The lower the crime and corruption meters get however, the higher chance that a really tough and damaging NPC crime-lord will show up that will start to be a source of bad things.
 Higher motivation for crime events, can directly attack things like culture, jobs, poverty etc. so that even after the crime-lord is defeated, some repair work needs to be done.